 Speaking of budtenders, these expert staff members are trained on all the products at Boone Town Provisions.
 So, if you have any questions or need recommendations, simply talk to one about what you’re looking for and they’ll be happy to point you in the right direction.
 Cannabis can be complex, but with these friendly budtenders on your side, you’ll be able to navigate our vast inventory like a pro.

-Boone Town Provisions is Your Partner on Your Cannabis Expedition
+Boone Town Provisions is your partner on the cannabis expedition.

 When you set off on your cannabis journey, you don’t have to head into uncharted territory alone.
 Boone Town Provisions offers the widest range of high-quality cannabis products in New Jersey, along with helpful, expert staff that can support your buying decision.
 We’re open and serving all of Morris County and beyond, so sign up for updates to get the latest.